 What happens if you put purple dye over green hair?
-Find out in my article below if the purple cancels out green and tones your hair and how to properly color your green hair over.
+Find if the purple cancels green tones your hair and how to properly color your green hair over.

 What Happens If You Put Purple Dye Over Green Hair